Can cities design policies to shrink the racial wealth gap?

-Black families currently have an average wealth of $3,600, compared to white households’ $147,000.
+Black families currently have a median wealth of $3,600, compared to white households’ $147,000.
 It could take black Americans as many as 228 years to reach the level of wealth white households currently control.
 And that’s an optimistic forecast: A report from the Institute for Policy Studies this year found that black wealth in the U.S. is actually declining, so many families of color might not stand a chance at reaching levels of prosperity currently enjoyed by white households.

 The racial wealth gap that persists in the U.S. today is the result of discrimination and designed exclusion.
 Slavery, segregated housing, redlining, unequal investment in communities of color, and mass incarceration all played–and continue to play–a role in making it more difficult for black families to access and build wealth.
 But if this wealth gap is the result of discriminatory design, could the systems that uphold it be redesigned to support black prosperity?